2018 NOTICE OF REGATTA

 8.8.
 Competitors are reminded that they must bring their Racing Licences with them.
 Racing Licences must include an up-to-date photograph.

 9.1.
 There are official photographers and videographers at the Regatta.
-These photographs and videos may be used on the website and social media sites of the Regatta or by British Rowing.
+These photographs and videos (which may include live streaming) may be used on the website and social media sites of the Regatta or by British Rowing.
 By entering the Regatta, competitors and those responsible for them consent to this.

 9.2.
 Competitors and those responsible for them should be aware that other, non-official photographers might operate at national sporting events and the subsequent photographs may be freely used in print, digital media or elsewhere, over which the Organising Committee has no control.